Healthdirect Free Australian health advice you can count on.

 • Mouth ulcers are a type of sore which appears on the inside of your mouth.

-• No one knows what causes mouth ulcers, but there are a few factors that can make you more likely to get one.
-These include stress, hormonal changes and mouth injuries.
+• No one knows what causes mouth ulcers, but there are a few factors that can make you more likely to get one — such as stress, hormonal changes and mouth injuries.

-• Most mouth ulcers heal by themselves without treatment within a week or two.
+• Most mouth ulcers heal by themselves without treatment within 1 to 2 weeks.

 • Numbing gels and saltwater mouth rinses can help relieve your pain and reduce your chance of infection.